Dstaikos/go-reloaded/docs/analysis.md

 • The README.md file that explains the usage of the program

+• The folder docs that contains documentation files

 • The folder pkg that contains all the functions that are required

 • The folder tasks that contains the steps followed for the creation of thee project